dojot/docs/source/internal-communication.rst

 History is also a very simple service: whenever a user or application sends a request to it, it will query MongoDB and build a proper message to send back to the user/application.
-This is shown in :numref:`History` (ver se link funciona).
+This is shown in :numref:`History`.

 .. _History:
 .. uml::